qoiz12/Wellington/README.md

 # Setup
 ### Packages
-Linux: Run the install_dependencies.sh, Have FLASK and Flask-HTTPAuth Installed.
+Linux: Run the install_dependencies.sh.

-Windows: python3 and PIP, Chromium.
-FOR PYTHON: requests beautifulsoup4 selenium webdriver-manager Flask-HTTPAuth.
+Windows: Run the install_dependencies.bat
 ### Guide
 **Note: If you're running it on a remote server, port forward the 6945 port before running Wellington.**
 Step 1.
 Download the latest release.